-By 3 to 4 months of age, babies begin to settle into a sleep and wake routine.
+At 3 to 4 months, babies begin to settle into a sleep and wake routine.

 How much sleep your baby needs

-Between 3 to 6 months, your baby needs between 12 to 14 hours sleep across the day and night.
-They will usually nap for around 3 to 4 hours.
-There should be 2 to 2.5 hours between naps.
+At 3 to 6 months, your baby needs between 12 and 14 hours' sleep.
+This is across the day and night.

-Your baby may still go straight to sleep after a feed.
-They'll then wake for a while before the next feed is due.
+At this stage, your baby may still go straight to sleep after a feed.
+They'll wake for a while before the next feed is due.
 By about 6 months your baby will stay awake for longer and be more alert between feeds.